 Mol, Flanders, Belgium

 You've spent months developing your awesome application for Microsoft Teams, but it's of no use if it is only available for your development team.
 Time to look at all ways to package and deploy your Microsoft Teams application from development phase, over initial testing with a limited group and corporate distribution, to distributing as an ISV to the outside world.
 We'll also touch on the developer attestation and app certification process as a means to increase the trust in your application, get a more visibility in the app store and reach more users.

-Yannick (a Microsoft Office Development MVP) is born and raised in SharePoint, starting out his career almost 10 years ago when SharePoint 2010 was still new and shiny.
-The changing reality of the cloud made him expand his knowledge to the whole of Office 365 and Azure, but SharePoint and Microsoft Teams are still his focus areas.
+Yannick (a Microsoft Office Development MVP) is born and raised in SharePoint, starting out his career more than 10 years ago when SharePoint 2010 was still new and shiny.
+The changing reality of the cloud made him expand his knowledge to the whole of Microsoft 365, Azure, and Power Platform.
 He is a Managing Partner and Cloud Solution Architect at Qubix, a Belgium-based consultancy firm, responsible for the technical underpinnings of products and solutions.
 Problem solving and development are his passion, still working day to day with code.
 He always asks the important questions: How does it work?
 What do you want to achieve?
 Do we really need development for this?
 Where's the coffee?